Most current version dated 2021. Older versions are still valid and can be utilized.

 - "This is the medical care plan I want followed"

-The POST form can be honored by all health care providers including the emergency/rescue squad (EMS) and the emergency department.
+The POST form can be honored by all health care clinician including the emergency/rescue squad (EMS) and the emergency department.
 Requests to not be resuscitated (DNR status) can only be honored by EMS in medical orders (not advance directives).

 How is a POST form different from an advance directive or Do Not Resuscitate (DNR) order?

-During emergencies, EMS and emergency department providers can only follow medical orders such as a POST form.
+During emergencies, EMS and emergency department clinicians can only follow medical orders such as a POST form.
 If someone does not have a medical order, EMS providers will attempt everything possible to keep you alive, including CPR.

 Who should get a POST form?